Rural, emperor’s-new-clothes dining.

 MENU HIGHLIGHTS Jerusalem artichoke and lobster; prawn head and kohlrabi

-AMBIANCE Foodies with cars
+AMBIANCE Foodies with petrol and money to burn

 WOULD I GO BACK?
 No